tpunt/pht/README.md

 # The Pht Threading Extension

 This extension exposes a new approach to threading in PHP.
-Everything and anything is still subject to change.

 Quick feature list:
  - Classes, functions, and files may be threaded